twitter/scrooge/_sources/CommandLine.txt

             issue warnings on non-severe parse errors instead of aborting --gen-file-map <path>
             generate map.txt in the destination folder to specify the mapping from input thrift files to output Scala/Java files
+      --gen-adapt
+            generate code for adaptive decoding for scala.
       --dry-run
             parses and validates source thrift files, reporting any errors, but does not emit any generated source code.  can be used with --gen-file-mapping to get the file mapping
       -s | --skip-unchanged